 NHDES Declares Air Quality Action Day

-Unhealthy Air Pollution Levels Predicted for Today for Sensitive Groups
+Air Pollution Levels Unhealthy for Sensitive Groups Predicted for Sunday

-Concord, NH – The New Hampshire Department of Environmental Services (NHDES) is expecting air pollution concentrations to reach unhealthy levels for sensitive individuals in Hillsborough and Rockingham Counties on Monday, June 7.
-NHDES officials are calling for an Air Quality Action Day and advise sensitive individuals in these areas to take precautions to protect their health by limiting prolonged outdoor exertion.
-Sensitive individuals include children and older adults; anyone with lung disease such as asthma, emphysema, and bronchitis; and people who are active outdoors.
-Even healthy individuals may experience mild health effects and should consider limiting strenuous or prolonged outdoor activities.
+Concord, NH – The New Hampshire Department of Environmental Services (NHDES) is expecting air pollution concentrations to reach unhealthy levels for sensitive individuals in Rockingham County on Sunday, June 26.
+NHDES officials are calling for an Air Quality Action Day and advise sensitive individuals in this area to take precautions to protect their health by limiting prolonged outdoor exertion.
+Sensitive individuals include children and older adults; anyone with lung disease such as asthma, emphysema, or bronchitis; and people who are active outdoors.
+Even non-sensitive individuals could experience mild health effects and may want to consider limiting strenuous or prolonged outdoor activities.

-NHDES forecasts ground-level ozone (the main component of smog) to rise to levels that are unhealthy for sensitive individuals in the above-mentioned regions.
-Additionally, moderate levels of fine particle pollution are expected statewide during this period.
-The predicted air pollution comes from winds transporting pollutant emissions into New Hampshire from surrounding areas, which combine with local emissions.
-High temperatures and sunny skies then enhance the creation of ozone.
-Air quality is expected to improve on Tuesday as cloudier skies move into the area and help inhibit the formation of ozone.
+NHDES forecasts ground-level ozone (the main component of smog) concentrations to rise to levels that are unhealthy for sensitive individuals in the above-mentioned region.
+The predicted air pollution will be transported with the winds along a band stretching from the Boston metropolitan area to the New Hampshire coastline.
+High temperatures and sunny skies enhance the creation of ozone from these precursor pollutants.
+Air quality is expected to improve on Monday as cloud cover increases and temperatures cool.